Hoke Colburn: Yes'm?

 - Catchphrase: Daisy's "Highway robbery!"

-- Deep South: Atlanta Georgia to be specific.
+- Deep South: Atlanta, Georgia to be specific.
+Somewhat overlaps with Sweet Home Alabama, as that state is visited.

-- Dramatic Drop: Idella drops a bowl of peas when she dies..
+- Dramatic Drop: When Idella dies, the bowl of peas she was shelling falls to the floor.

 - Flanderization: Not the movie itself, but you can bet that when someone parodies this movie, it will be a Shallow Parody with Hoke done in an over-the-top minstrel style.